 - STEM+C Teacher Candidate Badging.

-PK-2 DCPS teacher leaders will deepen their expertise in STEM+C classroom instruction and serve as teacher leaders in STEM+C instruction.
-For those educators who will remain in the PK-2 classroom and serve as teacher leaders for their colleagues in the area of early childhood STEM+C instruction.
+PK-3 DCPS teacher leaders will deepen their expertise in STEM+C classroom instruction and serve as teacher leaders in STEM+C instruction.
+For those educators who will remain in the PK-3 classroom and serve as teacher leaders for their colleagues in the area of early childhood STEM+C instruction.

-Current PK-2 DCPS Teachers will participate in online professional development modules, PLCs and coaching – then through the teacher’s own implementation inside their classroom.
+Current PK-3 DCPS Teachers will participate in online professional development modules, PLC's and coaching to prepare them to integrate STEM+C into your classroom.

-Current COEHS Juniors pursuing degrees in early childhood or elementary education will complete 4 online badges coupled with individualized mentoring.
+Current COEHS Juniors pursuing degrees in early childhood, elementary education or ESE education will complete 4 online badges coupled with individualized mentoring.